Dig-A-Hash/public-contracts/src/DigAHashDemo/README.md

 The Dig-A-Hash Demo NFT Contract Version 0.0.1.
 This contract is designed to be used with the Dig-A-Hash platform at https://www.dig-a-hash.com.

-This contract mints a fairly standard ERC721 token with most of the major features such as: minting, pausing, burning, transferring, and it includes automatic Meta-Data URI generation for use with the Dig-A-Hash Dynamic Meta-Data API.
+This contract mints a fairly standard ERC721 token with most of the major features such as: minting, pausing, burning, admin burning, and transferring.
+This contract also includes automatic Meta-Data URI generation, and other features for use with the Dig-A-Hash Dynamic Meta-Data API.

 This contract is a great starting point for those who want to mint their own General Purpose NFTs.